Turtle Moon Studios:

 FEES: The weeklong Turtle Art Camp fee is $1,000, with an add-on service fee, if you use PayPal.
 The camp fee includes transportation from and back to the airport, art supplies for the class, room and partial meals, and tuition.
 When you send me a $500 deposit check, I'll put you on the class list.
 You'll pay me the rest when you're here in camp.
 There's a lot more information about fees, flight times coordination, etc, on the Turtle Art Camp page, so please read the full information about Turtle Art Camp, before you contact me to sign up for a camp.
 You will find lots of pictures there and full explanation of what to expect in this class program / art biospheric experience!
 Thank you!

 Private art classes in my home.
-Canceled, due to Covid, in 2020, and in 2022, due to Coronavirus pandemic.
-I'm hoping to start again in 2023!
+Canceled, due to Covid, in 2020, and still cancelled in 2023, due to Coronavirus pandemic.
+I'm hoping to start again in 2024, maybe.

 I'd love come give my slide lecture and drawing demo and/or Lucky Drawing class at your guild, school, art workshop, college, museum, etc, via Zoom or in person.
 I gave a Zoom presentation for SAQA on Oct 22, 2021, and another Zoom class for The Quilt Alliance on Sept 14, 2022, and I really enjoyed doing those programs, and I'd love to teach for your group!